ricardomaximino/flex/README.md

 # flex
-Flex is a software framework designed for easy customization of both its data handling and
+Flex is a software framework designed for easy customization of both its data handling and it's behaviour